mxhulab/cryosieve/README.md

 - A: I successfully executed CryoSieve, but when I tried to import the sieve particles into cryoSPARC to re-estimate their poses, I encountered an error.
 How can I resolve this?
 - Q: When setting up the `import stack` job in CryoSPARC, ensure that the `particle_data_path` option is correctly configured.

+- A: Using the default parameters of CryoSieve, the resolution of the density map reconstructed from pose-restimated retained particles began to deteriorate from the first iteration of CryoSieve.
+What adjustments should I make?
+- Q: The first option of `cryosieve` that should be customized is `--retention_ratio`.
+Try increasing or decreasing it.
+The second option to adjust is `--frequency_end`.
+Use the resolution obtained from your dataset and try varying around that value.